YasmineBB/saucehub/README.md

 The colours I have chosen for the site maintain a simple, minimalist look with several shades of grey and a green feature colour.

 [![Colour-Pallette.png](https://i.postimg.cc/Xv8T5Q2V/Colour-Pallette.png)](https://postimg.cc/GB47wJwN)
-I chose green to be the complimentary color as it matches the green colour often associated with chillies and also matches with the green on the landing page hero image.
+I chose green to be the complementary colour as it matches the green colour often associated with chillies and also matches with the green on the Homepage hero image.
 It is softer than red, a colour often associated with chillies and hot sauce but can often be too bold, and the green goes with the tone of the site.
-The greys tie in wih the darker tone of the background images used in the site and the green complements the green in the hero image on the homepage.
 The green is also used for the icons, borders and when the hover selector is used.
+The greys tie in wih the darker tone of the background images used across the site.
+White is used as a background colour for the rest of the site.

 ### Typography